Siri Kabrick, APRN, C.N.P.

-A lifesaver for many people, some are simple to understand and some are not so clear.
-They are simply short instructions, but the challenge begins actually putting them to work.
+Recovery sayings pack a world of wisdom and are easy to remember when you need to use them.
+They're a lifesaver for many people.
+Some are simple to understand, and some are not so clear.
+They are simply short instructions, but the challenge begins when you put them to work.

-Three slogans are combined to help you achieve and maintain a level of serenity:
+Three mantras are combined to help you achieve and maintain a level of serenity:

-- "God grant me the serenity to accept the things I cannot change” — Acceptance and patience
+- "God grant me the serenity to accept the things I cannot change."
+This conveys acceptance and patience.

-- "The courage to change the things I can” — Realize it is only my own actions and behaviors I have any control over
+- "The courage to change the things I can."
+This conveys that you realize it's only your actions and behaviors that you have any control over.

-- "And the wisdom to know the difference” — Listening to that small voice of my conscience, and let kindness and caring guide my actions
+- "And the wisdom to know the difference."
+This conveys listening to that small voice of my conscience, and let kindness and caring guide your actions.

 When you become upset about someone's behavior or action, it is important to ask yourself if there is anything you can do to change the person or situation.
 Most of the time, you cannot.
 Accept the person or situation as it is.
-It may help to remember you don't know what went into the making of the event or the person's history.
-That is when the slogan “Let go and let God” also may come in handy.
+It may help to remember that you don't know what went into the making of the event or the person's history.

 If you can do something good for a person or improve a situation, you will feel better if you actually do it.
 This also reminds you that when acting in a way that doesn't sit well with your conscience, your next action can be you doing the right thing.

-There are hundreds of slogans, and whenever you find yourself unsettled, agitated, gloomy, restless, irritable or discontented, there is a slogan that may help you see your way to a better day.
-Slogans can help conquer cravings and direct actions, simplify life, live up to your values and add quality to recovery.
+There are hundreds of sayings, and whenever you find yourself unsettled, agitated, gloomy, restless, irritable or discontented, one of these adages may help you see your way to a better day.
+Words of wisdom can help conquer cravings and direct actions, simplify life, live up to your values and add quality to recovery.